 A bit smarter: Moroccan and utterly charming, Villa Maroc does a great supper.
 Book in the morning when you have had a look at the menu pinned up outside.
 (Licensed)

 Quirky interior: The manager (Abdellatif) of Elizir is an acclaimed collector of funky retro items as well as contemporary paintings which decorate the interior of this great Moroccan/Mediterranean restaurant, located on Rue D’Agadir (look up on your right for a white banner with Arabic writing).
 (Licensed)

 Fish and seafood: Chalet de la Plage in the port is good for fish and seafood and has a sunny terrace overlooking the beach.

-French cuisine: After Five is near the riad down a wide alley (Rue Youseef el Fassi) on the right and towards Bab Sbah.
+French cuisine: La Table is near the riad down a wide alley (Rue Youseef el Fassi) on the right and towards Bab Sbah.
 It’s quite pricey, but a delicious French escape from tagine.
 (Licensed)

 Fresh Italian pasta: At Silvestros, you can eat on the roof terrace or inside, where you can watch Silvestro and his delightful team cooking away above steaming vats.
 The restaurant is en route to the Scala at 70, Rue La’louj.
 (Licensed with lovely rose!)

 French-Moroccan: Sirocco is worth a visit for a well matched French-Moroccan menu, a friendly welcome and a wine-list.
 It is found on the same road as the bakery, through an alley at the corner of the cafe square on Rue Ibn Roch.